Rishi-Githb/UNI-Papers/UNIπPapers/README.txt

 4.Different MM avaliable in papers. and more

-We also decided the company name after research we gathered our findings and created a long list with their properties.
+We also decided the company name as UNIPiPapers. after research we gathered our findings and created a long list with their properties such as different entities.

 Oberservation
 By doing research our team got to know varieties of paper and sizes and many more.

 Task2
-We divided the task to each member that what part will be done by whome.
+We divided the task to each member that what part will be done by whom.

 Task3
 Date    :    2024-02-18